eddiebragg/lead-take-home/README.md

 ```
 Given I'm a residential member in a Wayhome partnership
 When I request a summary of my partnerships current situation
+Then I see the property address
+And I see the the property value
-Then I see my current ownership share in percentage terms
+And I see my current ownership share in percentage terms
 And I see my current ownership share in monetary terms

 Given I'm a residential member in a Wayhome partnership